 - Healthy food – A local organic CSA delivery box for the season, or gift certificate to Whole Foods.
 Consider a monthly gift certificate for someone who is struggling to afford healthy food.

-- Supplements you know they need, or a gift certificate to a supplement store like Vitacost (ask them where it’s safe for them to buy their supplements).
-Consider a monthly Amazon auto ship of supplements for someone very much in need of help.
+- Supplements you know they need, or a gift certificate to a supplement store like Vitacost (ask them where they buy their supplements).
+Consider a monthly Amazon auto-ship of supplements for someone very much in need of help.
 I use Amazon and Vitacost myself.

 - Air Purifiers – be sure to check in with which brands they think they would do well with (or if they need this).
-I have two posts on air purifiers, one list is more focused on particulates and offgassing, the other on mold.
+I have two posts on air purifiers, one list is more focused on particulates and offgassing, the other on mold prevention.
+For simple allergies, you just need one with a HEPA filter and a good fan.

 - Water filters.
 Ask them if they could use a water filter or help with safe water.
-This could be delivery of spring water, a RO filter for under the sink, a Berkey filter which is best for well water, or a Brita filter for all-purpose or extra filtration.
+This could be delivery of spring water, an RO filter for under the sink, a Berkey filter which is best for well water, or a Brita filter for tap water.

 - A service that you know they need or like, for example, an in-home hairdresser, a cleaning person who uses safe products, an acupuncturist or naturopath, an online-based health coach, an in-person or distance healing or reiki session.
 Be sure to check in first to make sure it’s a service they need, and it’s provided by a person and place that is safe for their sensitivities.